Clinical Neuropsychology Internship

 Other Experiences

-Additional didactics include annual conferences in Neurology, Stroke and Geriatrics.
+Additional didactics are available throughout the medical school and community.
 These meetings provide the intern with multiple opportunities to present clinical cases and research projects to a variety of audiences.

 Research

 While the primary focus of the internship program is training in clinical psychology and neuropsychological evaluation, research is ongoing in the neuropsychology team and opportunities for short-term projects are available.
 The neuropsychology intern is encouraged to participate in at least one research project with the goal of a poster at one or more national conferences, and/or a publication submission during their internship year.
-Neuropsychology faculty, who are nationally known, particularly for their work in neuropsychological validity assessment, are available to mentor and collaborate with interns on research projects.
-Previous projects have utilized data from clinic-based adult and older adult databases, available national databases, professional surveys, and primary studies in the context of meta-analysis.
+Neuropsychology faculty, who are nationally known for their work in neuropsychological validity assessment, are available to mentor and collaborate with interns on research projects.
+Previous projects have utilized data from local clinical databases, available national databases, professional surveys, and primary studies in the context of meta-analysis.
 Recent research articles are available here.

 Neuropsychology Faculty